Philam18/nodejs-slack-bot/README.md

 ### OWM API Key
-Head to OpenWeatherMap and sign up for current weather data: https://openweathermap.org/appid Keep the key handy as we will need it when setting up our enviornment variables
+Head to OpenWeatherMap and sign up for current weather data: https://openweathermap.org/appid Keep the API key handy (in addition to the Slack bot key)- you will need it when setting up your enviornment variables